Clinton High School (Clinton, Tennessee): Integration

+Early in the morning on October 5, 1958, the Clinton High School building was severely damaged by a series of dynamite explosions.
+An estimated 75 to 100 sticks of dynamite had been placed in three locations in the building.
+No one was injured, but school officials estimated damages at $300,000.
+The bomber was never apprehended.
+While the high school was being rebuilt, students were bused to Oak Ridge where classes were held in the recently vacated building that had housed Linden Elementary School.
+Clinton High School was reopened in September 1960.

-On February 10, 2006, Williams, Cain, from Foley Hill to commemorate the 50th anniversary of the 1956 integration.
+On February 10, 2006, Bobby Cain, Maurice Soles, and Alfred Williams commemorated the 50th anniversary of the 1956 integration by reenacting their walk to school from Foley Hill.
 A bronze statue of the "Clinton Twelve" is now displayed outside a newly remodeled front entrance to the former Green McAdoo School, where the twelve students had attended elementary school.
 In February 2016, Disney Channel and sister network Disney XD aired a short for Black History Month.
 In the short, Disney star Cameron Boyce, the grandson of Jo Ann Boyce, one of the Clinton 12 students, talked about the school.
 The short also featured his grandmother, Jo Ann Boyce.

-Early in the morning of October 5, 1958, the Clinton High School building was severely damaged by a series of dynamite explosions.
-An estimated 75 to 100 sticks of dynamite had been placed in three locations in the building.
-No one was injured, but school officials estimated damages at $300,000.
-Clinton was once again the focus of attention over a crime that was universally assumed to be related to the school's desegregation.
-While the school was rebuilt, Clinton High School students were bused to Oak Ridge where the school operated in the recently vacated building that had housed Linden Elementary School.
-Clinton High School reopened in its own building in 1960.

 The documentary The Clinton 12 is a historical review of these events, and was aired widely on PBS in 2008 and 2009.
 The members of the Clinton 12 were inducted into the Clinton High School Wall of Fame in 2005 (Bobby Cain), 2007 (Gail Ann Epps Upton) and 2010.